mongodb/docs/source/reference/operators.rst

 .. operator:: $mod

-   The ``$mod`` operator performs a fast "modulo" query, to reduce the need for expensive :mongodb:operator:`$where` operator in some cases. ``$mod`` performs a modulo operation on the value of a field, and returns all documents that with that modulo value.
+   The ``$mod`` operator performs a fast "modulo" query, to reduce the need for expensive :operator:`$where` operator in some cases. ``$mod`` performs a modulo operation on the value of a field, and returns all documents that with that modulo value.
 For
    example: ::